top of page

 The Wrong Measures for the Right Questions

-Every leadership decision is informed by their understanding of current performance.
-That understanding should come from credible evidence of performance and results achieved.
+Every leadership decision is informed by, and based on, their understanding of the organization's performance.
+While that understanding comes from many sources and inputs, it should include actual evidence of performance and results achieved.

 Dashboards, performance reports, and KPIs are intended to provide that evidence, yet too often they don’t.
 Instead, they aggregate operational measures of activities, milestones, and outputs delivered.

-While needed, that operational information does not provide evidence the work and investments are translating into the improvements and results the strategy was designed to achieve.
+Operational measures and information are needed, but don't provide evidence that the investments work to execute strategy are translating into the improvements and results the strategy was designed to achieve.

-Absent that evidence of performance and results, discussions around strategy become informed by opinions, anecdotes, and whatever information is available.
-Decisions are made with less clarity, more debate, and a greater risk of committing resources and effort that don't move the strategy forward.
+Absent that evidence, discussions around strategy become informed by opinions, anecdotes, and whatever information is available.
+Decisions are made with more debate and less clarity which increases the risk of committing resources and effort that don't move the strategy forward.

 It’s easy to think that “Our” strategy is clear enough to be measured and provide that evidence.
 But in a study of 50 strategic plans, 88% of organizations had strategic goals, but only 14% were written clearly enough to measure, and just 6% had KPIs that provided direct evidence of those goals.¹

 General David Petraeus observed that in the absence of information, people make up their own.
-In the context of organizations and strategy, the same dynamic plays out: strategy reviews devolve from discussions of results to negotiations between egos.
+In the context of organizations and strategy, the same dynamic plays out: strategy reviews devolve from discussions of results to negotiations between opinions, narrow interests, hierarchy, and egos.

 What Becomes Visible Is a Familiar Tension

-Individually and collectively, they sense the organization has greater potential, but they can't see where or how to unlock it.
+Individually and collectively, leadership knows the organization has greater potential, but they can't see where or how to unlock it.

-Leaders react to noise and variation in the data instead of responding to real changes in performance
+• Leaders react to noise and variation in data instead of responding to real changes in performance

-Execution drifts, gradually and almost invisibly, away from the results the strategy was designed to achieve
+• Execution gradually drifts away from the results the strategy was designed to achieve

 The organization becomes very good at managing today but struggles to manage where it is trying to go.